rtfeldman/elm-css/README.md

 4. Automatically namespace all your classes, ids, and animation names to avoid name conflicts between stylesheets.
 5. Assemble your stylesheets by writing normal Elm code, so you have access to your full suite of programming tools. `elm-css` doesn't need a special notion of "parameterized mixins" because you can already write arbitrary Elm functions...and not just to parameterize mixins, but to parameterize anything!

+### Examples

+There are a few examples to check out!

+- (json-to-elm)[https://github.com/eeue56/json-to-elm] which can see be seen live [here](https://noredink.github.io/json-to-elm)
+- the examples folder contains a working project with a readme
+- the example below:

 Here's an example:

 ```elm